mouseless/baked/unreleased.md

 ## Improvements

-- Fixes an issue where built-in configs couldn't be overridden in `appsettings.json` and `appsettings.[Environment].json` files
+- Built-in configs couldn't be overridden in `appsettings.json` and `appsettings.[Environment].json` files, fixed
+- `IQueryContext` now provides `whereIf:` to allow dynamic where clause building